Blogs

 wave

-Mahindra & Mahindra (M&M) enjoyed a stellar March, with overall auto sales surging 23% year-on-year (YoY) to 83,894 units, exceeding expectations.
-Their SUV sales alone jumped 18%, fueled by strong demand and the launch of their Electric Origin SUVs.
-Skoda Auto India also celebrated record sales, hitting 7,422 units—a significant achievement driven by the highly successful launch of their Kylaq sub-4m SUV.
-Kia India also reported impressive 19.3% YoY growth in domestic sales, reaching 25,525 units.
-Bajaj Auto also saw a massive increase in sales, up 93% compared to March 2024.
-However, not all manufacturers shared this success.
-Ola Electric experienced a 56% drop in EV sales, while Hyundai and Tata Motors saw declines in passenger vehicle sales.
+Mahindra & Mahindra (M&M) absolutely smashed it in March, with a whopping 23% year-on-year (YoY) jump in overall auto sales, hitting 83,894 units.
+They blew past expectations!
+Their SUV sales alone soared 18%, thanks to crazy demand and the launch of their new Electric Origin SUVs.
+Who'd have guessed electric SUVs would be such a hit?
+Skoda Auto India also had a record-breaking month, selling 7,422 units – a massive achievement driven by their incredibly successful Kylaq sub-4m SUV.
+Kia India also saw impressive growth, up 19.3% YoY to 25,525 units.
+And Bajaj Auto?
+They absolutely exploded, with sales up a mind-boggling 93% compared to March 2024.
+But it wasn't all sunshine and rainbows.
+Ola Electric saw a significant dip in EV sales, down a staggering 56%.
+Hyundai and Tata Motors also faced headwinds, with declines in passenger vehicle sales.
+It really was a tale of two halves.

-Skoda's Kylaq compact SUV is undeniably a significant launch, aiming to capture a large share of India's rapidly growing sub-4m SUV market.
-Its competitive pricing, high localization, impressive safety features (five-star Bharat NCAP rating), and innovative features are designed to appeal to first-time buyers.
-The initial success, with over 15,000 bookings, suggests the Kylaq could be a game-changer for Skoda in India.
+Skoda's Kylaq compact SUV is making waves.
+Seriously, this thing's aiming for a huge slice of India's rapidly growing sub-4m SUV market.
+With competitive pricing, high localization, impressive safety features (it even got a five-star Bharat NCAP rating!), and innovative features, it's designed to appeal to first-time buyers.
+And early signs are promising – they've already got over 15,000 bookings!
+Could this really be a game-changer for Skoda in India?
+It certainly seems like it could be.

 FAQ